 - ½ teaspoon black pepper

-- 8 oz fresh mozzarella sliced thin
+- 8 ounces fresh mozzarella sliced thin

 - 1 medium tomato sliced thin